MaxVRAM/HomeAssistant_Victoria-COVID-19/README.md

 # Victoria (AUS) COVID-19 Home Assistant Stats

 This is a Node-RED flow and example card to pull the latest Australia/Victoria COVID-19 stats from open datasets.
+It contains both Victoria-wide and locale-based datasets.

 ![Covid-19 Example Card](covid-19-card.jpg)